sdiehl/galois-field/README.md

 Any Galois field has order a prime power p^q for prime p and positive q, and there is a Galois field GF(p^q) of any prime power order p^q that is *unique up to non-unique isomorphism*.
 Any Galois field GF(p^q) can be constructed as an **extension field** over a smaller Galois subfield GF(p^r), through the identification GF(p^q) = GF(p^r)[X] / \<f(X)\> for an *irreducible monic splitting polynomial* f(X) of degree q - r + 1 in the *polynomial ring* GF(p^r)[X].

 For example, GF(4) has order 2^2 and can be constructed as an extension field GF(2)[X] / \<f(X)\> where f(X) = X^2 + X + 1 is an irreducible monic splitting quadratic polynomial in GF(2)[X].

+### Binary fields

+A Galois field of the form GF(2^m) for big positive m is a sum of x^n for a non-empty set of 0 \< n \< m.
+For computational efficiency in cryptography, an element of a **binary field** can be represented by an integer that represents a bit string.

+For example, X^8 + X^4 + X^3 + X + 1 can be represented as the integer 283 that represents the bit string 100011011.

 ## Example usage